holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 You can do this by modifying or replacing the novelty level WAD file ( ``WSU-SAILON-NG/WSU-Portable-Generator/source/partial_env_generator/envs/vizdoom/phase_2_reduced.wad``).
 A more readable version of the WAD file is in the directory ``WSU-SAILON-NG/WSU-Portable-Generator/source/partial_env_generator/envs/vizdoom/wad_reduced``.
 To get started with editing Doom scenarios, see [Custom Scenarios](http://vizdoom.cs.put.edu.pl/tutorial#scenarios).

+**11. Are obstacles fixed?**

+Obstacles have a large mass but can move a very small amount when moved into or when shot.